 Remote Opportunities for Students

-We understand that some members of our community are not comfortable engaging in in-person instruction this fall due to underlying medical conditions or a concern over transmission to friends or family members.
+We understand that some members of our community are not comfortable engaging in in-person instruction this spring due to underlying medical conditions or a concern over transmission to friends or family members.
 To the extent possible, faculty, academic department heads and advisors will continue to work with students to maximize learning opportunities in a virtual format.